 - Minimum credit score of 680

-- Loan terms of two to 12 years
+- Loan terms from 2 to 12 years

-If you have bad credit but still need a home repair loan, Avant may be able to help.
-Their minimum credit score is reported to be about 580, though most borrowers have a score between 600 and 700.
-You can prequalify with a soft credit check, and you can get your money as soon as the next business day, as long as your application is approved by the cut-off time of 4:30 p.m.
-CST.
-There’s no home equity requirement, and you can borrow $2,000 to $35,000.
+You can still have a shot at qualifying for home improvement loans with bad credit.
+If you have poor credit but still need a home repair loan, Avant may be able to help.
+Their minimum credit score for a loan is reported to be about 580.
+You can prequalify with a soft credit check, and you can get your money as soon as the next business day.
+Similar to LightStream, you may be able to qualify for home improvement loans with no equity, which is helpful if you haven’t had enough time to build equity in your home.
 Other terms for an Avant loan include:

 - An administration fee of up to 4.75%